chainstack/docs/docs/tutorials/quorum/food-supply-temperature-control-with-web3.md

 #### Install Ethereum JavaScript API

-<a href="https://github.com/ethereum/web3.js" rel="nofollow">Ethereum JavaScript API</a> is a collection of libraries to interact with your nodes.
+[Ethereum JavaScript API](https://github.com/ethereum/web3.js) is a collection of libraries to interact with your nodes.

 Install in your project directory: